MaryamBinHamdah/Patient-Management-System-Architecture-Design-Patterns-/README.md

 *   **Maryam BinHamdah** ([@MaryamBinHamdah](https://github.com/MaryamBinHamdah ))
 *   **Hessa Khalfan** ([@Heskal](https://github.com/Heskal ))

-Our teamwork was essential in tackling the diverse challenges of this project, from initial data exploration to the final model deployment.
+Our collective effort and effective communication were key to overcoming the complexities of this project.